 However, there are a few exceptions in terms of domestic partnerships for Florida residents.
 Florida doesn’t have any statewide laws governing domestic partnerships or civil unions, leaving the decision up to each county or city in the state.

-At the time of this writing, residents of ten counties in total may enter domestic partnerships if they adhere to certain guidelines.
+At the time of this writing, residents of ten counties in total may enter domestic partnerships in Florida if they adhere to certain guidelines.
 These counties are:

 - Palm Beach